KittyGiraudel/sass-guidelines/en/_sass.md

 In other words, Sass is not a preprocessor aimed at pleasing nerdy wannabe programmers like me by adding extraordinary features on top of a language that is not intended to support any logical use-cases.
 It is a software aimed at solving actual issues; helping to provide useful functionality to CSS where CSS falls short.

-Preprocessors aside, we should also mention postprocessors, which have received significant exposure in the last few months, thanks mainly to [PostCSS](https://github.com/postcss/postcss) and [cssnext](https://cssnext.github.io/).
-Postprocessors are pretty much equivalent to preprocessors except they do not provide anything else other than upcoming CSS syntax.
+Preprocessors aside, we should also mention post-processing tools, which have received significant exposure in the last few months, thanks mainly to [PostCSS](https://github.com/postcss/postcss) and [cssnext](https://cssnext.github.io/).
+They are often referred to as “postprocessors” as they transpile yet-to-come standard syntax into today’s CSS.
+Otherwise, they are pretty much equivalent to preprocessors except they do not provide anything else other than upcoming CSS syntax.

 You can think of postprocessors as a polyfill for unsupported CSS features.
 For instance, you would write variables as they are described in the [CSS specifications](http://dev.w3.org/csswg/css-variables/), then compile your stylesheets with a postprocessor only to find every variable occurrence gets replaced with its value, as Sass would do.